proiel/proiel.github.io/framework/index.md

 * `proiel-query`, a query tool using the [TigerQuery](http://www.ims.uni-stuttgart.de/forschung/ressourcen/werkzeuge/TIGERSearch/doc/html/QueryLanguage.html) formalism
 * [`proiel-api`](https://github.com/mlj/proiel-api), a JSON API for building applications on top of proiel-webapp instances
 * `proiel-lint`, a validation tool
-* `proiel-viewer`, a read-only front end for existing treebanks
+* `proiel-reader`, a read-only front end for existing treebanks

 The PROIEL treebanking framework is currently used by the following treebanking projects: